 This is probably one of the most popular solutions for GPU sags.
 It is a lasting, quick, and easy fix that won’t cost you a dime.

 The solution is to find any item you have at home and use it to prop up your GPU.
-You can use almost anything you want, as long as it’s tall enough to hold the GPU straight.
+You can use almost anything you want, as long as it’s high enough to hold the GPU straight.

 Many people prefer using toys/figures of popular characters.
 This means it isn’t only a solution but can also add a bit of charm to your setup.